Post job

 A support lead is typically in charge of overseeing the performance of a technical support team, ensuring efficiency and customer satisfaction.
 Their responsibilities revolve around assessing the performance of the workforce, resolving complex issues, identifying customer needs and sales opportunities, and training new team members.
 They may also perform calls and correspondence, respond to inquiries, and resolve issues promptly.
 Furthermore, as a support lead, it is essential to perform clerical tasks such as preparing progress reports, managing schedules, and maintaining records of transactions.

 These skill sets are where the common ground ends though.
-An operations support specialist responsibility is more likely to require skills like "operations support," "data entry," "powerpoint," and "dod."
-Whereas a support lead requires skills like "cash management," "sales floor," "infrastructure," and "math."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an operations support specialist are more likely to require skills like "operations support," "data entry," "powerpoint," and "dod."
+On the other hand, a job as a support lead requires skills like "cash management," "sales floor," "infrastructure," and "math."
+As you can see, what employees do in each career varies considerably.

 On average, support leads reach higher levels of education than operations support specialists.
 Support leads are 5.3% more likely to earn a Master's Degree and 0.6% more likely to graduate with a Doctoral Degree.